 Moving on to he potential sticking-points, here are some Orthodox practices that Protestants often find wrong-headed:

-Apostolic Succession: New bishops are raised to position by existing bishops, and this goes back to the apostles.
+Apostolic Succession: New bishops are raised to position by existing bishops and the Church hierarchy more generally, and this goes back to the time of the apostles.
 Not in the apostolic succession?
 Not the Church … unless there is an exception.
 For this reason, Orthodox are not to take communion with non-Orthodox … unless there is an exception.

 Prayer to the Saints: I say it that way for the shock value.
 The Protestant view is that only Jesus should be prayed to and so “prayer” to the saints is heresy.
-But the Orthodox take “the cloud of witnesses” to literally exist and so we regard the saints that have passed on as alive.
+But the Orthodox take “the cloud of witnesses” (Hebrews 12:1) to literally exist, and so regards the saints that have passed on as alive.
 Based on that we ask these our brothers and sisters in Christ to pray for us.
-It looks like prayer because they are “dead”.
+It looks like prayer because they are “dead” and we can’t see them.
+It also looks like prayer because (if you read the lives of the saints you will understand this) the saints are regarded as greatly spiritually empowered through their godly lives.
+The motive is partly like when people, in the time of the apostles, stood where the shadow of Peter would touch them so they could receive a blessing of healing or to meet some other need.
+It also seems like prayer because much is said about and to the saints in church services.
+But in the services, in addition to “prayers” for help, there is much content that teaches and encourages a godly way of life by describing their lives, motives, and deeds.

-Veneration of Icons: This is an interesting one.
+Veneration of Icons (and relics): This is an interesting one.
 It is regarded by Protestants as the worship of idols.
-I like to get at it this way: Would you, if you had been a soldier at war in a foreign land and thought that you would not live to return home, possibly kiss the earth when you returned to American soil or to your own home?
-Would you if under persecution have been unable to see a bible for some long time, kiss a bible if by some miracle God provided you one?
+I like to get the veneration of icons this way: Would you, if you had been a soldier at war in a foreign land and thought that you would not live to return home, possibly kiss the earth when you returned to American soil or to your own home?
+Would you if under persecution as a Christian have been unable to see a bible for some long time, kiss a bible if by some miracle God provided you one?
 Icons represent to the Orthodox that great and heavenly land and kingdom we are presently exiled from.
-They all represent born again people and/or angels and when we bow before them and kiss them we are showing our love and respect.
+Icons all represent born again people and/or angels and when we bow before them and kiss them we are showing our love and respect.
 It’s also a good time to ask them for a blessing (see “Prayer to the Saints” above).
+As for the veneration of relics such as the bones of the saints, all Christians respect the remains of the dead, but this is extended in Orthodoxy through its perception of the nature of the saints and through the many stories of miraculous events circulating around their remains (think of 2 Kings 13:21).
+It also extends to the cross in its various forms and to various objects such as pieces of the actual cross of Christ, wine jars from the wedding in Cana, any of the sites that Jesus visited, the seemless tunic worn by Christ, or a garment worn by a saint – that sort of thing.
+Then of course there is the Holy Fire.

 High Church (Pomp and Circumstance): The services are designed to use all the senses to teach and to induct the participant into the presence of God … chanting, singing, incense, various implements, vestments, icons …